About

 Sources: Project / Paper

-Development on BEHAVIOR-1K: 1000 embodied-AI robotic learning simulation benchmark built upon NVIDIA Omniverse engine; Created an efficient and distributed RL approach for action primitives (pick, place, navigate); Integrated path planning and mesh prim collision detection via curobo
+Development on BEHAVIOR-1K: 1000 embodied-AI robotic learning simulation benchmark built upon NVIDIA Omniverse engine; Decomposed complex, long-horizon tasks into learnable action primitives (pick, place, navigate); Implemented a collision-free action primitives execution pipeline using curobo

 POLAR-Express: Efficient and Precise Formal Reachability Analysis of Neural-Network Controlled Systems